len-sla/K8s/README.md

  Importing directly from admin console realmsettings/Action( right)corner/ Partial import and giving path to json file with settings is good way yo recreate configuration.

- ## 4 Installing krew for kubectl ( extension manager)
+ ## 4 Installing krew for kubectl

-Krew itself is a kubectl plugin that is installed and updated via Krew (yes, Krew self-hosts).
+Krew helps you discover and install kubectl plugins on your machine.

+You can install and use a wide variety of kubectl plugins to enhance your Kubernetes experience.

 Linux
 Bash or ZSH shells